Towns leads Timberwolves in 121-87 win over Mavs team missing Doncic and Irving

 With rookie Dereck Lively II (broken nose), guard Dante Exum (right knee bursitis) and forward Derrick Jones Jr. (sprained left wrist) also out, the Mavericks played without their entire optimal starting lineup and five of their top six scorers.

 Irving has missed five straight games and played only 27 times this season.
-Exum and Jones have been out three games in a row.
 Doncic, the NBA leader in minutes per game (37.5), has been playing through his injury for the most part.
 This was his fifth absence related to the ankle this season.

+“Hopefully they get healthy soon, but at the end of the day, we can’t be down whether the guys sit or not,” Green said.
+“We have to go into every game with the same mindset.”

 Doncic, who scored 146 points in the last three games, helped Dallas erase a 16-point deficit and beat Orlando on Monday night.
 The Mavericks (26-22) are hardly in the safe zone for the playoffs, though, with five losses in their last seven games.
 They entered the evening in seventh place in the conference.